 The first step in getting treatment for alcoholism is the detox stage.
 In this stage, you will completely have alcohol flushed out from your body.
 Generally, the symptoms of withdrawal will subside in about 1 to 2 weeks after they begin.
 However, in some cases, it can take a bit longer depending on how severe your alcohol use disorder is.
 Once you get through this stage, you can focus on various other stages in your recovery process such as therapy, substance-free activities, support groups and other options.

-If you are ready to enter an alcohol detox program now, don’t hesitate to reach out to our Harmony Recovery Group today.
+If you are ready to enter an alcohol detox program now, don’t hesitate to reach out to our Harmony Health Group today.
 We can help you get started with your sobriety and assist you as you detox from alcohol.

 Common Alcohol Detox Symptoms